 Care of Your Appliances

 Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you wear the rubber bands, headgear, retainer, or other appliances consistently as prescribed by Dr. Schneider, Dr. Theodosi, Dr. Wong, or Dr. Zhao.

 When you have braces, it is very important to brush after every meal in order to keep your teeth and gums healthy throughout your treatment.
 Flossing and spiral brushing should occur once a day.
 If you need help choosing the right toothbrush, toothpaste, and dental floss, please ask us and we can help you choose the right products for your teeth and your appliance.
 Click here for brushing and flossing instructions.

 Playing Sports with Braces

-Sports related injuries to the mouth and jaw are some of the most common injuries received by athletes.
+Sports-related injuries to the mouth and jaw are among the most common injuries suffered by athletes.
 Protecting your teeth while playing sports is essential when you have braces.
 Mouthguards help protect your teeth and gums from injury.